Lokey666/Job-Market-Insights-with-SQL/README.md

-# 📊 Data Analytics Job Market — SQL Project
+# 📊 Job Market Insights with SQL

 ---